plongquian/pet_shelter/source/adoption/dogs.rst

 .. figure:: tank.png
     :width: 50%

 This is Tank.
-He is a St. Bernard puppy who is 9 months old.
-He came to us from a family who realized that this pup was going to outgrow their home quickly.
-Tank is sweet, and loves to play as any young puppy does.
-He will do best in a home with a lot of room to play.
-He loves children too, and is very gentle around them.
+He came to us from a family who realized that this pup was going to outgrow their home very quickly.
+Since he is only a puppy, he has yet to be neutered.

-*LIST OF TRAITS*
+**Pet Details:**
+	* Type: Puppy
+	* Breed: Saint Bernard
+	* Sex: Male
+	* Age: 9 months
+	* Color: White with brown and black spots
+	* Weight: 63 lbs.
+	* Spayed/Neutered: No

+**Personality Details:**
+	* Extremely sweet and gentle.
+	* Loves to play like any puppy does.
+	* Loves to be around children.
+	* Will do best in a home that has a lot of room to run around.

 Chase
 -----